adamkarnowka/loupedeck-lightroom-cc/README.md

 # The .lplug4 file is automatically created in the bin directory
 ```

-## Configuration

-### First-Time Setup

-1. **Enable Lightroom External Controller**:
-   - Open Adobe Lightroom Classic
-   - The External Controller API should be enabled by default on port 7682

-2. **Configure Plugin Connection** (if not using defaults):
-   - Add the "Configure Connection" command to a Loupedeck button
-   - Press the button and configure:
-     - Host: `127.0.0.1` (or Lightroom's IP if on another machine)
-     - Port: `7682` (Lightroom's default port)

-3. **Verify Connection**:
-   - Add the "Show Connection" command to a button
-   - Press to see current connection status and host:port

 ### Adding Actions to Loupedeck

 1. Open Loupedeck software